OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:160

-> The sum of Your word is truth,
+> The entirety of Your word is truth,
 > And every one of Your righteous judgments is everlasting.

 ---